 The practice made reasonable adjustments for patients with disabilities and carried out regular reviews to ensure that the systems in place were suitable and reflect the needs of patients.
-These included step free access via a portable ramp.
-The layout of the practice meant that they were unable to provide disabled access toilet facilities.
+These included step free access via ramps and a passenger lift, disabled access toilet and baby changing facilities.

 Staff had access to local language interpretation and translation services and said they could provide information in different formats and languages to meet individual patients' needs.
-Staff who worked at the practice spoke a number of languages including Hindi, Romanian and Hungarian.